nikodunk/blog/drafts/startup-updates-3.md

 ---
 layout: post
 title:  "January Update: Pilot"
-date:   2016-05-30 08:00:00 -0700
+date:   2019-01-14 08:00:00 -0700
 categories:
 image: /img/paper/smoke.gif
 ---

 January 2019
 ===

+Hi!
+I'm looking for advice on building out medical SaaS products.

+We're currently talking to 3 potential users with my cofounder, and first showing them our demo video, and then showing them a live demo on the call.

+---

 Help Wanted/Asks:
 * Intros to practices struggling with form overload

 Hiring/Funding:
 * Found Co-Founder Mitul (medical software sales professional with 6 years of exprience in industry).
-* Emergent Ventures Grant to "solve paperwork problem in healthcare" – extended runway from 15 to 19 months at current burn.
+* Received Grant from Emergent Ventures with possible follow-up grant – they agreed that "solving the paperwork problem in healthcare" is a problem worth solving – which extended runway from 15 to 19 months at current burn.

 KPIs/Core Metrics:
 * Had 3 calls with users in funnel – pilot with 10 LA practices at $99/mo.